 Solution: Get Litigious

 If you hired a licensed plumber or electrician, reach out to their trade authority to make a complaint against them.
-While most authorities won’t offer arbitration services in these situations, they can apply pressure by threatening to suspend their licence.
+While most authorities won’t offer arbitration services in these situations, they can apply pressure by threatening to suspend their license.

 By nature of being licensed, a contractor will also be bonded and insured.
 This means you may be able to tap into their bond after you lodge a complaint against them.